Add STEM to your day:

 1. Natural Artists

 Have your kids collect materials from nature and create art to share with the family.
 They may work alone or in pairs to unearth the outdoors.
-Their art may result in a picture frame, a sculpture, a robot or a mural.
+Their stem art may result in a picture frame, a sculpture, a robot or a mural.
 Creativity and imagination are encouraged.
 Ask them to think through where the materials come from, their role in nature, what the world would be like without them, and the colors, shapes and textures they discovered.
 What is a habitat and what do these materials tell us about the habitat?
+This is the perfect science activity for preschoolers.

 2. I Spy STEM Walk

-Take a walk through nature or anywhere outdoors.
+Taking a walk through nature or anywhere outdoors can be a fun stem activity for elementary children.
 Identify how or where STEM is involved by pointing out science, technology, engineering and math wherever you see it and encourage your kids to join in.
 How do trees stay alive?
 How are buildings constructed?
 What lives outdoors versus indoors and why?
 What do you notice up in the sky?
 What technology can be found outdoors?

 3. Shadow Tracking

+A really fun stem activity for preschoolers is Shadow Tracking.
 Learn all about the movement of the earth by tracking shadows throughout the day.
-Have your children stand in the same spot at various times and mark with chalk on the sidewalk how "tall" their shadow is at each hour.
+For this STEM activity, have your children stand in the same spot at various times and mark with chalk on the sidewalk how “tall” their shadow is at each hour.
 Discuss why our shadows shrink and grow and what that teaches us about the movement of the earth.

 4. Earthquake Test